-QEGS Sixth Form A Level Biology, Chemistry & Physics
+A Level Biology, Chemistry & Physics

-Or Sixth Form College Level 3 BTEC Applied Science The future University, College, Medicine, Veterinary Science, Nursing, Laboratory Technician, Teaching, Dentistry, Dental Technician Engineering, Pharmacy, Teaching, Banking plus many more Subject: Spanish
+Or Sixth Form College Level 3 BTEC Applied Science

+University, College, Medicine, Veterinary Science, Nursing, Laboratory Technician, Teaching, Dentistry, Dental Technician Engineering, Pharmacy, Teaching, Banking plus many more Subject: Spanish

 This course is for students who have an interest in continuing a modern foreign language and aims to encourage them to communicate effectively in Spanish.
-It will add an international dimension to student's GCSE choices, which is something many future employers and higher education providers look for and counts towards the English Baccalaureate if you achieve a grade 6 or above.
+It will add an international dimension to a student's GCSE choices, which is something many future employers and higher education providers look for.
+Spanish GCSE counts towards the English Baccalaureate if you achieve a grade 5 or above.